jenhausu/3rd-Party-Library-for-iOS/README.md

 2. [RNFrostedSidebar](https://github.com/rnystrom/RNFrostedSidebar) : A Control Center-esque control with blurred background and toggle animations.
 3. [ViewDeck](https://github.com/Inferis/ViewDeck) : An implementation of the sliding functionality found in the Path 2.0 or Facebook iOS apps.
 4. [MSDynamicsDrawerViewController](https://github.com/erichoracek/MSDynamicsDrawerViewController) : Container view controller that leverages UIKit Dynamics to provide a realistic drawer navigation paradigm.
+5. [YRSideViewController](https://github.com/YueRuo/YRSideViewController) : Simple side viewController for iOS
-5. [FXBlurView](https://github.com/nicklockwood/FXBlurView) : UIView subclass that replicates the iOS 7 realtime background blur effect, but works on iOS 5 and above.
+6. [FXBlurView](https://github.com/nicklockwood/FXBlurView) : UIView subclass that replicates the iOS 7 realtime background blur effect, but works on iOS 5 and above.
-6. [KNSemiModalViewController](https://github.com/kentnguyen/KNSemiModalViewController) : UIViewController+KNSemiModal is an effort to make a replica of semi-modal view with pushed-back stacked animation found in the beautiful Park Guides by National Geographic app.
+7. [KNSemiModalViewController](https://github.com/kentnguyen/KNSemiModalViewController) : UIViewController+KNSemiModal is an effort to make a replica of semi-modal view with pushed-back stacked animation found in the beautiful Park Guides by National Geographic app.

 ## 各種統計圖表